noyonyo/bedrock-engineer/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-## Is your feature request related to a problem? / この機能リクエストは何か問題に関連していますか？
+## Is your feature request related to a problem? / Is this feature request related to a problem?

 **English**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]